Aarya Tara Pre School

 • Train teachers: Provide practical training and a home for more nuns, who can then return to their monasteries or villages to provide quality education and care for small children.

-We started by renting a house in Tinchuli, near Boudhanath and are now in a new house in Mahankal.
-Our two teachers and three other young nuns, who study traditional Tibetan medicine (amchi), live there.
-So the house is used 24 hours a day: on the one hand as a school during the day and on the other hand as a home for these five young women.
+We began by renting a house in Tinchuli, near Boudhanath, and since 2016 we have been living in a house in Mahankal.
+Our two teachers and three other young nuns studying traditional Tibetan medicine (amchi) live there.
+The house is therefore used 24 hours a day: on the one hand as a school during the day, and on the other as a home for these five young women.

 Ani Choying Drolma